mjorgens/pudro.com/privacy.md

 ### Internet-based transfers

-Given that the Internet is a global environment, using the Internet to collect and process personal data necessarily involves the transmission of data on an international basis.
+Given that the internet is a global environment, using the internet to collect and process personal data necessarily involves the transmission of data on an international basis.
 Therefore, by browsing the pudro.com site and communicating electronically with us you acknowledge and agree to our processing of personal data in this way.

 The Privacy Policy Statement does not apply to Third Party Sites.